HuangLab-SYSU/brokerchain-academic/README.md

 While starting and running _brokerchain_academic_macos_, you may encounter some "resistance," explained below.

 - Please note that you cannot double-click the brokerchain_academic_macos file to run it, as this will result in path errors, causing the program to run incorrectly and exit.
 You need to index the folder where the file is located in the terminal before using the ./brokerchain_academic_macos command to start running it.
 - Due to deploying IP list seed servers abroad, issues such as an inability to connect to the servers or network connection timeouts may occur.
-You need to close the current program and try rerunning it multiple times until you connect to the server.
+You'll need to terminate the current program and try rerunning it multiple times until you connect to the server.
 - Due to the need for a good network connection in blockchain, when prompted with network connection issues, please try adjusting the IP or DNS to default settings or switching between multiple network connection methods.
 For example, you can use other WiFi, mobile hotspots, etc.

-## Common misoperation and corresponding handling of client programs
+## Common Misoperation and Corresponding Handling of Client Programs

 Miners may encounter the following common "misoperations" when running consensus nodes: